liserman/archiveRetriever/README.md

 Lastly, `scrape_urls` comes with a handy option `archiveDate`, to add a column indicating the date of the retrieved Internet Archive memento.

+All these different break-offs can be deactivated using the optional arguments `ignoreErrors = TRUE` and `stopatempty = FALSE`.
+However, we advise to use these options with care.
+The cutoff point for the number of urls without content in a row until break-off can be set using `emptylim`.
+In order to facilitate the automation of the scraping process, we also added the optional argument `lengthwarning = FALSE` to deactivate the length warning.

+archivedate collapse